deeobuya/Global-Superstore/README.md

 # Global-Superstore Analysis
-A national retail company needed a way for senior management to monitor sales performance, profitability, customer behavior, and regional performance without relying on manual reporting.
+A retail company needed a way for senior management to monitor sales performance, profitability, customer behavior, and regional performance without relying on manual reporting.

 ![Dashboard Preview](superstore.jpg)